Secure Your Visa To Dream Country

 Each family member applying for a visa to the United States must submit an individual DS-160 Form.

-You can do it as a family applicant after filling out the primary applicant’s DS160.
+You can file as a family applicant after completing the primary applicant’s DS-160.
 When you submit the main applicant’s form, select “Email Confirmation” on the final page and click on the “Thank You” page that will appear next.

-On this page, you’ll find an option to create a family application for all those included in your application as dependents!
+On this page, you’ll find an option to create a family application for all dependents included in your application!
 If you choose this option, some of your application information will be automatically imported into the new DS-160.
 You must complete the process, and each family member or individual within the group must submit their own applications.

-You can also fill out completely separate DS160 for each family member and bring the DS160 confirmation page on your interview date.
+You can also fill out a separate DS-160 for each family member and bring the DS-160 confirmation page on your interview date.

-Tips For US Visa Interview for US Embassy Dhaka
+Tips for a US Visa Interview at the US Embassy in Dhaka

 1. Dress Well: